 Add a different door Mesh to your hotbar and add it to the Game World.

+You may want to use the Voxel tools and remove a suitable space in the bank wall, otherwise it will open into a brick wall!
 Now your player will have to gain entry into the bank first, then the vault and then escape out of the building.

 Creative Control: What’s Your Game About?